Luidog/fms-api-client/README.md

     ✓ should create a http agent
     ✓ should accept a timeout property
     ✓ should use a timeout if one is set
-    ✓ should use a proxy if one is set (241ms)
+    ✓ should use a proxy if one is set (224ms)
-    ✓ should automatically recreate an agent if one is deleted (207ms)
+    ✓ should automatically recreate an agent if one is deleted (202ms)

   Authentication Capabilities
     ✓ should authenticate into FileMaker.
-(101ms)
+(88ms)
-    ✓ should automatically request an authentication token (186ms) ✓ should reuse a saved authentication token (187ms) ✓ should log out of the filemaker.
-(188ms)
+    ✓ should automatically request an authentication token (174ms) ✓ should reuse a saved authentication token (179ms) ✓ should log out of the filemaker.
+(182ms)
     ✓ should not attempt a logout if there is no valid token.
-    ✓ should reject if the logout request fails (183ms) ✓ should reject if the authentication request fails (1438ms) ✓ should attempt to log out before being removed (178ms) ✓ should catch the log out error before being removed if the login is not valid
+    ✓ should reject if the logout request fails (171ms) ✓ should reject if the authentication request fails (1422ms) ✓ should attempt to log out before being removed (166ms) ✓ should catch the log out error before being removed if the login is not valid

   ContainerData Capabilities
-    ✓ should download container data from an object to a file (1517ms) ✓ should download container data from an array to a file (2681ms) ✓ should download container data from an array to a buffer (1540ms) ✓ should download container data from an object to a buffer (312ms) ✓ should reject with an error and a message (1229ms) ✓ should reject with an error and a message (2534ms)
+    ✓ should download container data from an object to a file (1535ms) ✓ should download container data from an array to a file (1547ms) ✓ should download container data from an array to a buffer (1523ms) ✓ should download container data from an object to a buffer (1555ms) ✓ should reject with an error and a message (1434ms) ✓ should reject with an error and a message (1534ms)

   Create Capabilities
-    ✓ should create FileMaker records without fieldData (171ms) ✓ should allow you to specify a timeout
+    ✓ should create FileMaker records without fieldData (184ms) ✓ should allow you to specify a timeout
-    ✓ should create FileMaker records using fieldData (78ms) ✓ should create FileMaker records with portalData (86ms) ✓ should allow portalData to be an object or number (79ms) ✓ should reject bad data with an error (85ms)
+    ✓ should create FileMaker records using fieldData (84ms) ✓ should create FileMaker records with portalData (87ms) ✓ should allow portalData to be an object or number (86ms) ✓ should reject bad data with an error (82ms)
-    ✓ should create records with mixed types (85ms)
+    ✓ should create records with mixed types (86ms)
-    ✓ should substitute an empty object if data is not provided (80ms) ✓ should return an object with merged data properties (83ms) ✓ should allow you to run a script when creating a record with a merge response (94ms) ✓ should allow you to specify scripts as an array (94ms) ✓ should allow you to specify scripts as an array with a merge response (96ms) ✓ should sanitize parameters when creating a new record (98ms) ✓ should accept both the default script parameters and a scripts array (101ms) ✓ should remove an expired token (86ms)
+    ✓ should substitute an empty object if data is not provided (83ms) ✓ should return an object with merged data properties (82ms) ✓ should allow you to run a script when creating a record with a merge response (90ms) ✓ should allow you to specify scripts as an array (92ms) ✓ should allow you to specify scripts as an array with a merge response (98ms) ✓ should sanitize parameters when creating a new record (91ms) ✓ should accept both the default script parameters and a scripts array (90ms) ✓ should remove an expired token (79ms)

   Delete Capabilities
     ✓ should delete FileMaker records.
-(256ms)
+(251ms)
-    ✓ should allow you to specify a timeout (95ms)
+    ✓ should allow you to specify a timeout (103ms)
     ✓ should trigger scripts via an array when deleting records.
-(168ms) ✓ should trigger scripts via parameters when deleting records.
-(186ms) ✓ should allow you to mix script parameters and scripts array when deleting records.
+(167ms) ✓ should trigger scripts via parameters when deleting records.
+(168ms) ✓ should allow you to mix script parameters and scripts array when deleting records.
 (160ms) ✓ should stringify script parameters.
-(172ms)
+(171ms)
-    ✓ should reject deletions that do not specify a recordId (79ms) ✓ should reject deletions that do not specify an invalid recordId (90ms) ✓ should remove an expired token (92ms)
+    ✓ should reject deletions that do not specify a recordId (79ms) ✓ should reject deletions that do not specify an invalid recordId (78ms) ✓ should remove an expired token (84ms)

   Edit Capabilities
-    ✓ should edit FileMaker records without fieldData ✓ should allow you to specify a timeout (198ms)
+    ✓ should edit FileMaker records without fieldData ✓ should allow you to specify a timeout (201ms)
     ✓ should edit FileMaker records using fieldData
     ✓ should edit FileMaker records with portalData
     ✓ should edit FileMaker records with portalData and allow portalData to be an array.
-    ✓ should reject bad data with an error (205ms)
+    ✓ should reject bad data with an error (182ms)
-    ✓ should return an object with merged filemaker and data properties ✓ should allow you to run a script when editing a record (178ms) ✓ should allow you to run a script via a scripts array when editing a record (178ms) ✓ should allow you to specify scripts as an array (177ms) ✓ should allow you to specify scripts as an array with a merge response (179ms) ✓ should sanitize parameters when creating a editing record (181ms) ✓ should accept both the default script parameters and a scripts array (179ms) ✓ should remove an expired token (174ms)
+    ✓ should return an object with merged filemaker and data properties ✓ should allow you to run a script when editing a record (185ms) ✓ should allow you to run a script via a scripts array when editing a record (184ms) ✓ should allow you to specify scripts as an array (184ms) ✓ should allow you to specify scripts as an array with a merge response (175ms) ✓ should sanitize parameters when creating a editing record (174ms) ✓ should accept both the default script parameters and a scripts array (177ms) ✓ should remove an expired token (174ms)

   FieldData Capabilities
-    ✓ it should extract field data while maintaining the array (272ms) ✓ it should extract field data while maintaining the object (160ms)
+    ✓ it should extract field data while maintaining the array (264ms) ✓ it should extract field data while maintaining the object (168ms)

   Find Capabilities
-    ✓ should perform a find request (470ms)
+    ✓ should perform a find request (354ms)
-    ✓ should allow you to use an object instead of an array for a find (271ms) ✓ should specify omit Criterea (174ms)
+    ✓ should allow you to use an object instead of an array for a find (240ms) ✓ should specify omit Criterea (157ms)
-    ✓ should safely parse omit true and false (153ms) ✓ should allow additional parameters to manipulate the results (94ms) ✓ should allow you to limit the number of portal records to return (83ms) ✓ should allow you to use numbers in the find query parameters (85ms) ✓ should allow you to sort the results (983ms)
+    ✓ should safely parse omit true and false (150ms) ✓ should allow additional parameters to manipulate the results (83ms) ✓ should allow you to limit the number of portal records to return (82ms) ✓ should allow you to use numbers in the find query parameters (77ms) ✓ should allow you to sort the results (1049ms)
-    ✓ should return an empty array if the find does not return results (88ms) ✓ should allow you run a pre request script (101ms) ✓ should return a response even if a script fails (91ms) ✓ should allow you to send a parameter to the pre request script (98ms) ✓ should allow you run script after the find and before the sort (380ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (387ms) ✓ should reject of there is an issue with the find request (80ms) ✓ should remove an expired token (75ms)
+    ✓ should return an empty array if the find does not return results (92ms) ✓ should allow you run a pre request script (97ms) ✓ should return a response even if a script fails (93ms) ✓ should allow you to send a parameter to the pre request script (92ms) ✓ should allow you run script after the find and before the sort (546ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (403ms) ✓ should reject of there is an issue with the find request (77ms) ✓ should remove an expired token (82ms)

   Get Capabilities
     ✓ should get specific FileMaker records.
-(261ms)
+(262ms)
-    ✓ should allow you to specify a timeout (100ms)
+    ✓ should allow you to specify a timeout (98ms)
-    ✓ should reject get requests that do not specify a recordId (161ms) ✓ should allow you to limit the number of portal records to return (172ms) ✓ should accept namespaced portal limit and offset parameters (167ms) ✓ should remove an expired token (85ms)
+    ✓ should reject get requests that do not specify a recordId (161ms) ✓ should allow you to limit the number of portal records to return (171ms) ✓ should accept namespaced portal limit and offset parameters (177ms) ✓ should remove an expired token (86ms)

   Global Capabilities
     ✓ should allow you to set session globals (180ms) ✓ should allow you to specify a timeout
-    ✓ should reject with a message and code if it fails to set a global (78ms) ✓ should remove an expired token (83ms)
+    ✓ should reject with a message and code if it fails to set a global (80ms) ✓ should remove an expired token (91ms)

   Request Interceptor Capabilities
-    ✓ should reject if the server errors (126ms)
+    ✓ should reject if the server errors (124ms)
-    ✓ should handle non JSON responses by rejecting with a json error (122ms) ✓ should reject non http requests to the server with a json error ✓ should reject non https requests to the server with a json error (134ms)
+    ✓ should handle non JSON responses by rejecting with a json error (122ms) ✓ should reject non http requests to the server with a json error ✓ should reject non https requests to the server with a json error (137ms)

   List Capabilities
-    ✓ should allow you to list records (332ms)
+    ✓ should allow you to list records (338ms)
     ✓ should allow you to specify a timeout
-    ✓ should allow you use parameters to modify the list response (86ms) ✓ should should allow you to use numbers in parameters (85ms) ✓ should should allow you to provide an array of portals in parameters (84ms) ✓ should should remove non used properties from a portal object (81ms) ✓ should modify requests to comply with DAPI name reservations (81ms) ✓ should allow strings while complying with DAPI name reservations (87ms) ✓ should allow you to offset the list response (84ms) ✓ should santize parameters that would cause unexpected parameters (88ms) ✓ should allow you to limit the number of portal records to return (85ms) ✓ should accept namespaced portal limit and offset parameters (88ms) ✓ should reject invalid parameters (81ms)
+    ✓ should allow you use parameters to modify the list response (85ms) ✓ should should allow you to use numbers in parameters (83ms) ✓ should should allow you to provide an array of portals in parameters (87ms) ✓ should should remove non used properties from a portal object (87ms) ✓ should modify requests to comply with DAPI name reservations (84ms) ✓ should allow strings while complying with DAPI name reservations (81ms) ✓ should allow you to offset the list response (85ms) ✓ should santize parameters that would cause unexpected parameters (80ms) ✓ should allow you to limit the number of portal records to return (86ms) ✓ should accept namespaced portal limit and offset parameters (80ms) ✓ should reject invalid parameters (80ms)
-    ✓ should remove an expired token (91ms)
+    ✓ should remove an expired token (83ms)

   RecordId Capabilities
-    ✓ it should extract the recordId while maintaining the array (269ms) ✓ it should extract recordId while maintaining the object (166ms)
+    ✓ it should extract the recordId while maintaining the array (264ms) ✓ it should extract recordId while maintaining the object (167ms)

   Script Capabilities
-    ✓ should allow you to trigger a script (196ms)
+    ✓ should allow you to trigger a script (185ms)
     ✓ should allow you to specify a timeout
-    ✓ should allow you to trigger a script specifying a string as a parameter (97ms) ✓ should allow you to trigger a script specifying a number as a parameter (85ms) ✓ should allow you to trigger a script specifying an object as a parameter (88ms) ✓ should allow you to trigger a script in a find (248ms) ✓ should allow you to trigger a script in a list (98ms) ✓ should reject a script that does not exist (79ms) ✓ should allow return a result even if a script returns an error (94ms) ✓ should parse script results if the results are json (89ms) ✓ should not parse script results if the results are not json (89ms) ✓ should parse an array of scripts (94ms)
+    ✓ should allow you to trigger a script specifying a string as a parameter (86ms) ✓ should allow you to trigger a script specifying a number as a parameter (85ms) ✓ should allow you to trigger a script specifying an object as a parameter (87ms) ✓ should allow you to trigger a script in a find (246ms) ✓ should allow you to trigger a script in a list (91ms) ✓ should reject a script that does not exist (81ms) ✓ should allow return a result even if a script returns an error (86ms) ✓ should parse script results if the results are json (84ms) ✓ should not parse script results if the results are not json (84ms) ✓ should parse an array of scripts (95ms)
-    ✓ should trigger scripts on all three script phases (94ms) ✓ should remove an expired token (83ms)
+    ✓ should trigger scripts on all three script phases (93ms) ✓ should remove an expired token (86ms)

   Storage
     ✓ should allow an instance to be created